schematype/schematype-org/_posts/2016-07-06-schematype-basic-language-design.markdown

 dead: false
 ```

-The simplest way to define a `person.schema` file might look like this:
+The simplest way to define a `person.stp` (`.stp` is the SchemaType file
+extension) file might look like this:

 ```yaml
 name: string